My Terrible Christmas Gift Guide of things you should NOT give to kids.

 ‘For us it’s not so much what but how much people buy for my daughter at Christmas, no matter how much I try to keep a lid on it.
 My daughter has 8 Aunts/Uncles as well as 2 sets of grandparents and great-grandparents and so our house generally looks like a toy shop on Christmas morning!’ – raisingaragamuffin.com

-Slowly as our children grow and become disillusioned or disappointed by the short-lived nature of the enjoyment of their gifts, it’s more and more important to teach them to value the things that have lasting significance, like celebrating the true meaning of the day, building memories and remembering what’s most important at this time of the year.
+Slowly as our children grow and become disillusioned or disappointed by the short-lived nature of the enjoyment of their gifts, I feel it’s more and more necessary to teach them to value the things that have lasting significance, like celebrating the true meaning of the day, building memories and remembering what’s most important at this time of the year.